The Self Build Register - what is it and how does it work?

 Some local authorities have set up their own registers whilst some are using the Local Self Builder Register to help them gather the information they need.
 You can find out which local authorities are using their own systems or the Local Self Build Register service by filling in your details here.
 If you find that your local authority is using their own register, check out their website or simply give them a call.

 Now you have made the first step to building your own home, you might be overwhelmed with what to do next.
-Don’t worry we've got it covered and summarised the key steps for you.
+Don’t worry, we have got it covered .
 Check out our 6 steps to building your dream home.

-You may also want to consider the type of land before you buy so we have highlighted a few points for you to think about.
+You may also want to consider the type of land before you.
 Check out our top tips to consider when buying land for your home.